-- 6) The Applicant continues with the Key Generation, Certificate generation, and Certificate loading process during which the Certificate Issuance system ensures that the appropriate Cryptomodule and Key lengths are being used.
-To ensure that Keys are properly Generated and stored in Cryptomodule that meet the requirements of Section 6.2.1, programs are run that enforce restrictions on the Cryptographic Service Providers that can be used by the Applicant.
-If the required Cryptographic Service Provider is not found, the Applicant receives an error message. - 7) The Applicant generates a Key Pair within the boundaries of the Cryptomodule and uses the Private Key to sign the Public Key in an RSA PKCS #10 Certificate request.
-During this same SSL/TLS session, additional scripts are run by the Certificate Issuance system to ensure that the Key length meets minimum requirements and that the PKCS#10 is valid.
-Upon verification of the Applicant's Digital Signature on the RSA PKCS #10 Certificate signing request (using the algorithm specified in the request), the requested Certificate is generated by the CA and delivered to the Applicant during this same SSL/TLS session. - 8) If there is no requirement for Encryption Key escrow, a second Private Key for an Encryption Certificate is generated using the same method explained in step (6).
+- 5) The Applicant continues with Key Generation16, Certificate generation17, and Certificate loading process during which the Certificate Issuance system ensures that the appropriate Cryptomodule and Key lengths are being used.
+To ensure that Keys are properly Generated and stored in Cryptomodules that meet the requirements of Section 6.2.1, programs are run that enforce restrictions on the Cryptographic Service Providers that can be used by the Applicant.
+If the required Cryptographic Service Provider is not found, the Applicant receives an error message. - 6) The Applicant generates a Key Pair within the boundaries of the Cryptomodule and uses the Private Key to sign the Public Key in an RSA PKCS #10 Certificate request.
+During this same SSL/TLS session, additional scripts are run by the Certificate Issuance system to ensure that Key lengths meet minimum requirements and that the PKCS#10 is valid.
+Upon verification of the Applicant's Digital Signature on the RSA PKCS #10 Certificate signing request (using the algorithm specified in the request), the requested Certificate is generated by the CA and delivered to the Applicant's Cryptomodule during this same SSL/TLS session. - 7) If there is no requirement for Encryption Key escrow, a second Private Key for an Encryption Certificate is generated using the same method explained in step (6).
 If there is a requirement for escrow of the Encryption Key, Encryption Keys are created and delivered as explained in Section 6.1.2.